equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 > Wait a minute, `BookSearcher` is not a service object !
 >
-> Recently Avdi Grim published article [Enough with service objects](https://avdi.codes/service-objects/) where he argues that Object existence needs
+> Recently Avdi Grimm published article [Enough with service objects](https://avdi.codes/service-objects/) where he argues that Object existence needs
 > needs to be justified with receiver of message.
 >
-> I have problem with unjustified objects (and therefore service objects) as well but in terms
+> I have problem with unjustified objects  as well (and therefore service objects) but in terms
-> of unnecessary state holding that I've highlited in my article [Lesson learned after trying functional programming](http://www.eq8.eu/blogs/46-lesson-learned-after-trying-functional-programming-as-a-ruby-developer)
+> of unnecessary state holding that I've explained in my article [Lesson learned after trying functional programming](http://www.eq8.eu/blogs/46-lesson-learned-after-trying-functional-programming-as-a-ruby-developer)
 >
 > Normally I would just write Service object example as developers are